jxm020202/Multilingual-Chatbot-WDSM-CUP/README.md

 ---

-## **📝 Additional Notes**
+## **Additional Notes**

-- **Sloth**-based adaptive LoRA selection may be tested in future experiments.
 - MCQ-style tokenization was explored in different contexts but **not used here** explicitly.
+Although it definitely boosted performance, it did not make a lot of difference in bigger model, and just increased training time, which could be avoided by better tokenization techniques probably.
-- Some helper notebooks are included but are **not original content** and may be added dynamically.
+- Some helper learning notebooks are included but are **not original content**, its just useful for future references.

----

-This README explains the code and methodology without placeholders or unnecessary details.
-Let me know if you want modifications!

 ---